analytiq-hub/sigagent.github.io/_posts/2022-04-16-geneaolgy-of-data.md

 # JSon

 JSon stands for JavaScript Store Object Notation.
 It has a lightweight system, and it is easy to understand by humans.
-Here is some example JSon:
+Here is an example JSon file:

 ```json
 {